 - USA Today: ‘Bruse Loyd denies Ole Miss’ claims against his client, Barney Farrar’

-- Houstonia Magazine: Firm’s Bruse Loyd named ‘Top Lawyer’ in December 2016 Issue
+- Houstonia Magazine: Firm’s Bruse Loyd named ‘Top Lawyer’

 - Law 360: ‘HP, HP Enterprise Hit with Age Bias Suit over Layoffs’